sshyran/shyran.net/README.md

 **I am Independent Contractor (i.c.), ISV, System Administrator, Microsoft Insider & Developer Program member from Ukraine.**

-Some recent activities may be found at my [GitHub Profile](https://github.com/sshyran).
+Some recent activities may be found at my [GitHub](https://github.com/sshyran) and [Linkedin](https://www.linkedin.com/in/shyran) profile page.

 I use GitHub and Azure to Code, Host & Deliver content to my clients (B2C).
 This Page is also served through [GitHub Pages](https://sshyran.github.io/shyran.pp.ua/) to maintain contact with Subcontractors, current and potential Clients.